lostechies/blog/_derekgreer/2018-02-20-ditch-the-repository-pattern-already.md

 I don't want to make more of the semantic coupling argument against repositories than it's worth, but observing little places where
 <a href="https://www.joelonsoftware.com/2002/11/11/the-law-of-leaky-abstractions/">my abstractions were leaking</a>,
-combined with the pebble in my shoe of developers who I felt were far better than me were saying I shouldn't use them lead me to begin rethinking things.
+combined with the pebble in my shoe from developers who I felt were far better than me which were saying I shouldn't use them lead me to begin rethinking things.

 ## More Effective Testing Strategies